polar-app/polar-app/docs/HTML_VIEWER.md

 # TODO:

+- This webContents API might be easier than ContentCapture... holy fuck!
+THIS would have saved me a shit load of time!!!
+Like a WEEK...
+FUCK THIS.

+    contents.savePage(fullPath, saveType, callback)

+    fullPath String - The full file path. saveType String - Specify the save type.
+    HTMLOnly - Save only the HTML of the page.
+    HTMLComplete - Save complete-html page.
+    MHTML - Save complete-html page as MHTML. callback Function - (error) => {}.
+    error Error

+    - mhtml DOES support iframes if we page down...
+The main problem is that it creates a subdir but I could package that I think.

+    - it also wouldn't support the work I did on page emulation but that is still something I can work with.

+        - It DOES do this... but I think the work I already did gets me 99% of the way there...
+It sucks though that I couldn't have leveraged that work.

+    - Since I control the file output I can at least implemetn the 'partial' support.
+That I wanted.

 - what's currently broken:
     - HTTPS URLs don't work still
     - if an error is found in ContentCapture then the callback isn't invoked.